-Managers say they know more about the functions of the business and without them the leaders would falter.
+Managers say they know more about the functions of the business and without them, the leaders would falter.
 The leaders say that they’re not supposed to focus on daily functions.

-Instead, they should focus on the future and road ahead.
+Instead, they should focus on the future and the road ahead.
 Managers focus on how to get there, whereas leaders state where to go.

 Leaders say that they build followers who choose to follow regardless of how much they make.

 Managers counter with “just because they follow you, doesn’t mean they’re productive and effective.”
 Leaders emulate historical figures like Abraham Lincoln and Bill Gates.
 Managers bring up productivity gurus such as David Allen and Edwards Deming.

 However, when it comes to running a company, organization, school, or any setting where many people are working towards one goal, there will always be leaders and managers.

 They co-exist, they need each other for optimal output.
 Leaders need managers to take care of the functions, lead and develop others, find process improvements.
 Managers need leaders for vision, influence, and guidance.

 To be more than a supervisor or manager, but a leader, follow these 23 suggestions from John Maxwell’s “Leadership 101”:

 - Be a role model